 Sometimes, it is not that bad if you mow your lawn in winter if you are being careful enough.
 First, cool air would freshen up the roots of your grass which protects it from mold, moss, and fungi.

 Second, it reveals patches since the grass is short so you can seed some again which will be ready to sprout in spring.

 How often do you mow your lawn

-If you keep cutting it while it is short, the grass will stress and turn into a yellowish-green while we want your lawn to scream green.
+Also, if you keep cutting it while it is short, the grass will stress and turn into a yellowish-green while we want your lawn to scream green.